fraser1234/Week_7_tuesday_homework/homework.md

 6. What do we mean by 'composition' in reference to object-oriented programming?

-  composition is having an instance of another class. another use of inheritence.
+  composition is when a class references a group or family of behaviours.

 7. When would you use composition?
 Provide a simple example in Java.